jaakkojokinen/puppet/README.md

 ## Yarn

-Module for installing nodejs and yarn.
+Module for installing nodejs and yarn for Ubuntu 16.04